jason137/gads_26/lec04/eda.md

 are recognized.
 The huge perceptual benefits this gives us are difficult to overstate.

-The quality of a graphical summaries tends to increase with its simplicity.
+The quality of a graphical summary tends to increase with its simplicity.
 A good graphical summary should force its message on the viewer, and should present no obstacles to rapid comprehension.
 The goal of a graphical summary is to simplify analysis by describing the properties of our data more deeply.